 The Snowflake orchestration job

-This is where we build warehouses, roles, users, grants, shares, external functions, and resource monitors; all the objects required to make a Snowflake infrastructure work using the Snowflake Object Lifecycle Engine.
-The challenge with traditional SQL DDL (Data Definition Language) create and alter statements is they are very difficult to orchestrate.
+This is where we build warehouses, roles, users, grants, shares, external functions, and resource monitors—all the objects required to make a Snowflake infrastructure work using the Snowflake Object Lifecycle Engine.
+Traditional SQL DDL (Data Definition Language) create and alter statements are very difficult to orchestrate.
 To solve this challenge, we model what the Snowflake environment must look like using YAML configuration files, including objects that hold the Snowpark output.

 For this masterclass, we built a simple Scala job called customer segmentation.
 Very simply, it selects customer data from an ingestion table, filters it, joins this data to master data information, groups it, shows the result, and appends it to another table.

-The Scala code is made up of data frames.
+The Scala code consists of data frames.
 However, when we look at the output, we can see that SQL was compiled and executed.
-In summary, Snowpark decides on a case-by-case basis whether it is best to create SQL statements or Java UDFs.
+In summary, Snowpark decides on a case-by-case basis whether creating SQL statements or Java UDFs is best.
 We ask for the job to be done, and Snowpark does the rest.

 Conclusion